mattriley/node-module-composer/README.md

 Notice the "double arrow" functions?
 This is syntactic sugar for "a function at returns another function".

-Here's the equivalent with double arrows, using `components` as an example:
+Here's the equivalent without double arrows, using `components` as an example:

 ```js
 {